 What Is Data Security?

-Data security refers to the set of policies, technologies, and processes designed to protect digital information throughout its lifecycle—creation, storage, use, sharing, and deletion—against unauthorized access, corruption, or loss.
+Data security is the set of policies, technologies, and processes that protect information assets throughout their lifecycle—creation, storage, use, sharing, and deletion—against unauthorized access, alteration, or loss.
+A consistent control plane starts with data classification and data discovery across your environments.

-- Confidentiality: Ensuring only authorized individuals can access data.
-This involves encryption, access controls, and identity management.
+- Confidentiality: only authorized users can access what they need (encryption, access controls, identity management).

-- Ownership and Control: Establishing responsibility for data stewardship and lifecycle management.
+- Ownership and control: clear stewardship and lifecycle accountability per asset.

 Why Data Security Matters for Modern Enterprises